 The rose cut features a flat bottom with a dome-shaped crown reaching an apex (see Fig. 2-09) formed by 3 facets or more.
 Rose cuts, so named because they resemble the shape of a rose bud, were originally cut in diamond in the 1500s.
-By the 1800s this cutting style had moved over to a few colored gems such as marcasite and garnet.
-Recently, it has found fashion in a number of other colored gems.
+By the 1800s this cutting style had moved over to a few coloured gems such as marcasite and garnet.
+Recently, it has found fashion in a number of other coloured gems.

 Non-faceted Cutting Styles

 The non-faceted styles of gem cutting predate faceted styles, with the earliest form being either the bead or cabochon (or cab).
 A gemstone bead is fashioned in a variety of shapes and sizes, and is pierced for threading or stringing.
 The material can be transparent to opaque.